jparr721/receipts/README.md

 # Zeus v0.4.0

-Modular Machine Learning Daemon framework custom written by me to allow for reusable daemons to sit in my linux server and interact with my database.
+Linux daemon to interact with incoming requests and perform data analysis.

 ## Installation
 ### Requirements